craigyjp/Elka-X-VST-editor---Cherry-Audio/README.md

-# VST hardware editor of the mythical or magical Elka Synth (Elka-X) by Cherry Audio.
+# VST hardware editor of the mythical or magical Elka Synthex (Elka-X) by Cherry Audio.

 ![Synth](photos/synth.jpg)